luanluan-l/talk-to-msg/readme.md

 ## Best Practices

-When working with the Figma MCP:
+When working with the Mastergo MCP:

 1. Always join a channel before sending commands
 2. Get document overview using `get_document_info` first